silasfelinus/kind_robots/content/4. KindArt/index.md

 ---
 title: 'Kind Art'
 subtitle: 'We like to help humans make art.
-This is some of our collaborations'
+These are our collaborations'
 layout: default
 image: botcat.webp
 gallery: wonderbot